 The University defines directory information as a student's name, local (mailing), home and e-mail addresses, major, local telephone number, date and place of birth, acknowledgment of a student's participation in officially recognized activities and sports, weight and height of members of athletic teams, date(s) of attendance, degrees, certificates, awards received, the most recent previous educational agency or institution attended by the student.
 For graduate students who are teaching/assisting credit courses and for graduate students who are employed as assistant residence directors, the work department, office address, and employment category will also be considered as directory information.

 The University will make public some or all of this information, unless the student specifically requests in writing that his/her prior consent be obtained.
-Requests by individual students to suppress from public distribution the above-mentioned information are to be made annually to the Graduate Records Office in person or in writing (see Change of Personal Data).
+Requests by individual students to suppress from public distribution the above-mentioned information are to be made annually to the Graduate Student Service Center in person or in writing (see Change of Personal Data).

 In addition, this Act provides each student with the right to view his/her academic file and all materials contained within (with the exception of certain letters of recommendation to which the student has previously waived his/her right of access).
-Files are kept in the Graduate Records Office and in academic department offices.
+Files are kept in the Graduate Student Service Center and in academic department offices.
 Material cannot be removed from the file; however, if there are any disputed documents, the student may request that a written statement, giving the student's point of view, also be included in the file.
 Students who request to view their file must complete the appropriate request form and provide proper identification.
-An arrangement to view one's file can then be made with any member of the Graduate Records Office staff.
+An arrangement to view one's file can then be made with any member of the Graduate Student Service Center staff.

 A document titled Family Educational Rights and Privacy Act at the University of Massachusetts explains in detail the procedures established by this institution for compliance with the provisions of the Act.
-A copy is available for inspection in the Graduate Records Office.
+A copy is available for inspection in the Graduate Student Service Center.